100% OF YOUR DONATIONS WILL GO TO SUPPORTING CHILDREN IN AFRICA

 4. Tiyesa (“Let’s Try”) Craft Group.
 This women’s empowerment group meets on three afternoons a week at the Linda Sunrise facility, sharing their experiences and earning money for their families through the creation of craft items (bags, clothes, quilts, rugs etc).

 5. Mpekala Women’s Programme.
 This programme provides support to women’s groups in isolated rural villages.
 Zambezi Sunrise has provided practical support through the provision of hand powered sewing machines and examples of craft products made by supporters in the UK.

-6. Samoonga Combined Secondary School.
+6. Simoonga Combined Secondary School.
 Zambezi Sunrise has teamed up with our friends at True Thabo, an American non profit organisation, to provide a water purification system for this rural school.